 The lips may undergo changes in size, color, and surface.
 Some of these changes may indicate a medical problem.
 Other changes are harmless.
 With aging, the lips may grow thinner.

 Lip sores (ulcers) have various causes.
 A lip sore with hard edges may be a form of skin cancer (see Types of Oral Cancer Mouth and Throat Cancer Mouth and throat cancers are cancers that originate on the lips, the roof, sides, or floor of the mouth, tongue, tonsils, or back of the throat.
 Mouth and throat cancers may look like open sores... read more ; see also Lips and Sun Damage Lips and Sun Damage Sun damage (see also Overview of Sunlight and Skin Damage) may make the lips, especially the lower lip, hard and dry.
 People over age 45 and people with light skin who have had extensive exposure... read more ).
 Sores may also develop as a symptom of other medical conditions, such as erythema multiforme Erythema Multiforme Erythema multiforme is an inflammatory skin disorder characterized by patches of red, raised skin that often look like targets and usually are distributed symmetrically over the body.
 (See also... read more , recurrent oral herpes simplex virus infection Oral infection Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
-This very contagious viral infection... read more (cold sores), or syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more .
+This very contagious viral infection... read more (cold sores), or syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more .

 Kawasaki disease Kawasaki Disease Kawasaki disease causes inflammation of blood vessels throughout the body.
 The cause of Kawasaki disease is unknown but may be associated with an infection.
 Children typically have fever, rash... read more , a disease of unknown cause that usually occurs in infants and children 8 years old or younger, can cause dryness and cracking of the lips and reddening of the lining of the mouth.